codeavenger456/Mastermind/README.txt

 It has Mandarin version and English version.

-Detailed thought process is in the comments of the game file.
+Detailed thought process is in the comments of mastermind.m file

+To deploy or to see the UI of the game, please see mastermind.mlapp file

 ENJOY!!!!!